Artillex-Studios/Documentation/Writerside/topics/AxGens-Corrupted-Generators.md

 # Corrupted Generators
-* This feature is disabled by default, and it MUST be enabled in the config!
+* This feature is disabled by default, and it must be enabled in the config for it to work!

 ## What are corrupted generators?
 - Corrupted generators are broken generators, that don't work and they need repair.
 This can make your server less AFK heavy.